Shipwrecked Part 2

 We drifted with the current.

 When you drift, you are carried or moved my wind or water current.
-Note the following:
+Notice the following:

 - Our boat drifted to the other side of the lake.

 - He let the balloon go and it drifted down the street.

 When I reached land I had a good hard cry.

 A good hard cry is when someone cries with strong emotion and a lot of tears.
 Notice the following: